Office manager job description sample

 - Maintains office staff by recruiting, selecting, orienting, and training employees.

-- Maintains office staff job results by coaching, counseling, and disciplining employees; planning, monitoring, and appraising job results.
+- Maintains office staff job results by coaching, counseling, and disciplining employees, and planning, monitoring, and appraising job results.

-- Achieves financial objectives by preparing an annual budget; scheduling expenditures; analyzing variances; initiating corrective actions.
+- Achieves financial objectives by preparing an annual budget, scheduling expenditures, analyzing variances, and initiating corrective actions.

 - Contributes to team effort by accomplishing related results as needed.

 A great office manager can help your business run like a well-oiled machine.
 Consequently, a not-so-great one can throw a wrench in your entire operation.
 Could you use some help making the right hire?
-Join Monster for free today.
-As a member, you’ll receive interview advice, hiring tips, special offers, industry trends, and much more.
-We know how important it is to find the right person for the job, so let Monster show you how to connect with qualified office managers who expertly fit your needs.
+Get started with Monster today.
+You’ll receive interview advice, hiring tips, special offers, industry trends, and much more.
+We know how important it is to find the right person for the job, so let Monster show you how.